Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Related Work

-\textbf{Loss functions.} Many metric learning based methods \cite{hu2014discriminative,lu2015multi,wen2016discriminative,wang2014learning} proposed learning deep features by the loss functions of Euclidean distance.
-In order to make the learned feature more discriminative, other variants of loss functions have been investigated recently, such as contrastive loss \cite{chopra2005learning,hadsell2006dimensionality} and triplet loss \cite{schroff2015facenet}, L-softmax \cite{liu2016large}, A-softmax \cite{liu2017sphereface} and LMCL \cite{wang2018cosface} losses.
-Particularly, the contrastive and triplet losses aim at increasing the Euclidean distance margin, while L-softmax, A-softmax, and LMCL losses are designed to expand the angular margin.
-Remarkably, the latter three losses make simple modification on softmax loss and greatly improve the performance on face recognition tasks.
-Furthermore, prototypical loss \cite{snell2017prototypical} is also a variant of softmax which incorporates the Euclidean distance.
+\textbf{Loss functions.} Many metric learning based methods \citep{hu2014discriminative,lu2015multi,wen2016discriminative,wang2014learning} proposed learning deep features by the loss functions with Euclidean distances.
+To make the learned features more discriminative, other variants of loss functions have been investigated recently, such as the contrastive loss\ \citep{chopra2005learning,hadsell2006dimensionality}, triplet loss\ \citep{schroff2015facenet}, and softmax-based losses\citep{liu2016large,liu2017sphereface,wang2018cosface,deng2019arcface}.
+Particularly, the contrastive and triplet losses aim at increasing the Euclidean margin in an additive manner, which might be neglected as there is no upper bound for Euclidean distance.
+A-softmax\ \citep{liu2017sphereface} optimize the inter-class angular distance to be several times the intra-class angular distance to guarantee that the least inter-class distance is more than the largest intra-class distance.
+Furthermore, prototypical loss\ \citep{snell2017prototypical} is also a variant of softmax which incorporates the Euclidean distance.